team-alembic/ash_authentication/documentation/tutorials/confirmation.md

 mix ash.codegen account_confirmation
 ```

-To make this work we need to create a new module `MyApp.Accounts.User.Senders.SendPasswordResetEmail`:
+To make this work we need to create a new module `MyApp.Accounts.User.Senders.SendNewUserConfirmationEmail`:

 ```elixir
 defmodule MyApp.Accounts.User.Senders.SendNewUserConfirmationEmail do